 - checking stock balances

-Both staff members involved in the process should be trained and competent to do so.
+Both members of staff involved in the process should be trained and competent to do so.

-Keep detailed records when administering topical controlled drugs, for example, patches.
+You need to keep detailed records when administering topical controlled drugs, for example transdermal patches.
 These records should include the site of application and the frequency of rotation of the site.

 Prescriptions for controlled drugs are valid for 28 days after the date on the prescription.
-The Department of Health and Social Care strongly recommends that the maximum quantity of controlled drugs prescribed should not exceed 30 days.
+The Department of Health and Social Care strongly recommends that the maximum quantity of controlled drugs prescribed should not exceed a period of 30 days.